Vishnucreate/FlowiseAiAgents-/README.md

 This is an adopted repo from flowise I am just implementing Please do not use nodejs 22 it will throw an error

-if it's npm and your are using Powershell make sure you run the appropriate powershell commands or else it will throw error
+if it's npm and your are using Powershell make sure you run the appropriate powershell Administrative commands or else it will throw error

 Here is a screenshot of one of the errors